haiwen/seafile-admin-docs/manual/setup_binary/cluster_deployment.md

 #### seafevents.conf

 Since Seafile 14.0, SeaSearch is the default search engine.
-For SeaSearch deployment details, refer to [SeaSearch configuration](../setup/use_seasearch.md).
+For SeaSearch deployment details, refer to [Search with SeaSearch](../setup/use_seasearch.md).
 Modify `seafevents.conf` to enable SeaSearch:

 ```
 [SEASEARCH]